Choosing the Right Website Package

 - Does it have additional landing pages?

-- bespoke website packages which clearly set out what is and is not included, but unlike the fixed price options, you'll have more say in the design and scope of your website what you need.
+- bespoke website packages should clearly set out what is and is not included, but unlike the fixed price options, you'll have more say in the design and scope of your website what you need.

 With numerous options available, understanding how to pick a package that aligns with your budget, business goals, and technical needs can save you time, money, and headaches in the long run.